bobbyiliev/materialize-tutorials/mz-logicloop-demo/README.md

 ![Run an action](https://imgur.com/tOrXjIF.png)

+Alternatively, you can also set the rule to run automatically based on a specific time interval.
+The intervals supported by LogicLoop are: Minutes (1-30), Hours, Days, Weeks.

 Once you run the rule, you will get a notification for each time the rule is matched:

 ![Notification](https://imgur.com/yOcTMBm.png)